Benjamin-Pasternak/Security_project/README.md

 This project's gui was constructed using Pyqt5 and should enable end users to create accounts, log into a server via hostname and port, and participate in chat dialogues.

+Accounts are locked to the computer that creates the account.
 ___

 # Required libraries